2022 Appointment Process

 - How the Tribal will rank the Hapū decision responses.

 The Hapū-Marae convene further meetings and as many as are necessary in order to select their preferred candidates as long as these are within the due dates provided by the Tribal office.
 Hapū-Marae use their own approach to selecting their preferred candidates.

 - Download the 2022 Appointment Process Key Dates & Timeframes

 10. Making the Appointment

-The Tribal Authority will by or before 21 October 2021 confirm by resolution of the Tribal Authority (75% of bona fide Tribal delegates attending a Tribal meeting called for the purpose of selecting the Tribal representatives to Tūhoe - Te Uru Taumatua) the 1 candidate that they are appointing to the Board of Tūhoe - Te Uru Taumatua.
+Between 17 Sept - 21 Oct 2022, the Tribal Authority will confirm by resolution of the Tribal Authority (75% of bona fide Tribal delegates attending a Tribal meeting called for the purpose of the selecting the Tribal representatives to Tūhoe - Te Uru Taumatua) the 1 candidate that they are appointing to the Board of Tūhoe - Te Uru Taumatua.

 11. Who can i talk to if I have a pātai?

 For information and assistance, you can contact your Tribal Authority and your Hapū secretary.
 Another point of contact is Rereata Rogers at Tūhoe - Te Uru Taumatua (07) 312 9659.
 If you need to check you're registered, Putiputi Akuhata is available to help by emailing her email@example.com or call (07) 312 9659.